Aaron Finch: International career

 Finch made his international debut for Australia in a T20I against England in January 2011.
 Two years later he made his One Day International (ODI) debut against Sri Lanka.
 In August 2013, Finch set a new record for the highest individual score in a Twenty20 international, scoring 156 runs from 63 balls against England at the Rose Bowl, Southampton.
 Finch's innings included 14 sixes (also a record) and 11 fours.
 He was the first player to score 150 runs in a T20I innings.
 He was awarded the Men's T20I Player of the Year at the Allan Border Medal ceremony by Cricket Australia in 2014.

 Finch was selected as part of Australia's 2015 Cricket World Cup squad.
 In Australia's first group match against England he top scored with 135 runs, helping Australia to a 111 run win.
 Despite being the top rated T20I batsman, he was dropped for the first two matches of Australia's campaign in the 2016 ICC World T20 before being reinstated for the last two matches of the campaign.

 In late 2015 an unusual warmup tour game at Blacktown International Sportspark, in the 2015-16 New Zealand tour of Australia enabled Finch to score his highest first class cricket innings.
 As part of a team composed of players who had been not selected for their respective state Sheffield Shield matches that week he smashed 288 not out and was part of record breaking 503 opening wicket stand with Ryan Carters, who piled on 209 runs of his own.
 The pair batted through the entire first day, torturing the New Zealand attack in a match they would have much preferred to be batting in.
 On the second day the badly deteriorating surface caused the New Zealanders to play spin only due to the threat of potential injury to pace bowlers, and the pair continued through the morning until Carters was dismissed by Tom Latham, wicket-keeper batsman earning the only wicket he took in his career in high level cricket.
 The locals declared immediately, the New Zealand refused to bat due to the playing surface being worn down to bare dirt and the game was abandoned.
 The 503 run partnership set a new record as the highest partnership in Australian first-class cricket history and one that still stands as of 2024.

-In January 2017, Finch was named as stand-in captain for the first ODI against New Zealand in Australia's tour of New Zealand after Matthew Wade withdrew from the side with an injury.
-Before the second ODI of that series Wade was ruled out of series due to a back injury and Finch continued to captain in the remaining matches.
+In January 2017, Finch was named as stand-in captain for the first ODI against New Zealand in Australia's tour of New Zealand after Matthew Wade withdrew from the team with an injury.
+Before the second ODI of that series, Wade was ruled out of series due to a back injury and Finch continued to captain in the remaining matches.